floe23/lamainvest/readme.md

 Testing:
 there is one script for analysing the detail and one for the history which are the main two yahoo finance function

+all the tests run in test/test_lamayse.py the slow test where api access is needed run in test/test_lamayse_slow.py

 keyData is not implemented for history yet change api key